Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_sensitive_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_sensitive_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_sensitive_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_sensitive_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_sensitive_change_interval_ - Default: 15 - How often to change each player's sensitivity.\
 _randomat_sensitive_scale_min_ - Default: 25 - The minimum sensitivity to use.\
 _randomat_sensitive_scale_max_ - Default: 500 - The maximum sensitivity to use.